AscendNTNU/ros-workshop/README.md

 rosrun ros_workshop ai.py
 ```

 6. Now you should have 4 terminals, one running roscore and one for each group.
 Launching nodes in this way is possible, but cumbersome.
-Shutdown all the running nodes and in one terminal run
+Shutdown roscore and all the running nodes and in one terminal run
 ```
 roslaunch ros_workshop nodes.launch
 ```